tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 Undeniably, User Experience Design has matured as a discipline.
 Companies like Apple have cemented the idea that users are willing to pay for well-designed products that don't rely on much documentation.
 But does it mean companies are eliminating tech writers from their organizations?

-## Evaluating trends based on tech comm job data

 To evaluate whether tech writing jobs are dying off, let's dive into some data from the Bureau of Labor Statistics (BLS).
 According to the latest [STC Salary Database](https://www.stc.org/salary-database/) (based on BLS data), tech writing jobs have grown by about 3,620 jobs in 4 years:

-{% include course_image.html url="https://www.stc.org/salary-database/" size="" border="" filename="techwriterjobsovertime" ext_print="png" ext_web="png" alt="Tech writing jobs have grown slightly since 2012, up by about 3,620 jobs." caption="Tech writing jobs have grown slightly since 2012, up by about 3,620 jobs." %}
+{% include course_image.html url="https://www.stc.org/salary-database/" filename="techwriterjobsovertime" ext_print="png" ext_web="png" alt="Tech writing jobs have grown slightly since 2012, up by about 3,620 jobs." caption="Tech writing jobs have grown slightly since 2012, up by about 3,620 jobs." %}

 In 2016, there were about 50,000 technical writing jobs in the United States.
 The report notes that technical writing is "the only occupation [among professional writing disciplines] which has seen employment growth in each year since 2011, with an average annual employment increase of 1.9%."

 Despite the growth, technical writing jobs aren't necessarily keeping pace with software development jobs.
 The BLS says the [job growth for software developers](https://www.bls.gov/ooh/computer-and-information-technology/software-developers.htm) from 2016 to 2026 is projected at 24%, but for [technical writers](https://www.bls.gov/ooh/media-and-communication/technical-writers.htm), the job growth is projected at just 11%.
 (Both growth rates are higher than the national average, which is 7%.)

-To put these numbers into perspective, supposel that in 2016, 10 technical writers support 1,000 engineers.
+To put these numbers into perspective, suppose that in 2016, 10 technical writers support 1,000 engineers.
 In 2026, **11** technical writers will support **1,240** engineers.
 If the rate stays the same for the next decade, in 2036, **12** technical writers will support **1,538** engineers.

 So while technical writing jobs might not be diminishing, they are shrinking proportionally.
 The data doesn't provide more granularity to address other questions, such as whether jobs are growing or shrinking in different specializations (such as API documentation versus UX copywriting).
 There's also a possibility that TC job titles have diversified and made BLS's scope too narrow.
 At any rate, the BLS has little to say about reasons for growth except this: